Leigh Wood scores brutal late finish of Michael Conlan in incredible comeback win

 Broadcaster DAZN later said Conlan had been transported to hospital in an ambulance, with Matchroom Boxing CEO Frank Smith clarifying that the Irishman was “conscious and stable”.

-The result, which marked Wood’s first defence of his featherweight title, took the hometown fighter’s record to 26-2, 16 KOs, while Conlan (16-1, 8 KOs) suffered the first defeat of his professional career.
+The result, which marked Wood’s first defence of his featherweight title, took the hometown fighter’s record to 26-2 (16 KOs), while Conlan (16-1, 8 KOs) suffered the first defeat of his professional career.

 Full card results